CHaiz15/super-team-creator/README.md

 # Super Team Creator
-### Application for creating a super teams of heros and villians!
+### Application for creating super teams of heros and villians!

 ## Solo project by Caleb Haizlett, Module 3 at Turing School of Software and Design